cocotb/cocotb/documentation/source/quickstart.rst

 Running a VHDL example
 ----------------------

-The endian swapper example includes both a VHDL and Verilog RTL implementation.
+The ``endian_swapper`` example includes both a VHDL and a Verilog RTL implementation.
-The Cocotb testbench can execute against either implementation using VPI for Verilog and VHPI/FLI for VHDL.
+The cocotb testbench can execute against either implementation using VPI for Verilog and VHPI/FLI for VHDL.
 To run the test suite against the VHDL implementation use the following command (a VHPI or FLI capable simulator must be used):